nickbrandt/gitlab-ui/src/components/base/filtered_search/filtered_search.md

   of the same type could be switched without loosing their values
 - `unique`: (optional) indicate this token could appear only once in the filter
 - `disabled`: (optional) indicate this token should be hidden from the dropdown
+- `options`: (optional) an array of options which the user can pick after the operator has been selected.
+  The option object can have the following properties defined: `value`, `icon`, `text`, and `default` all of which are expected be of type `string`.
+If the `default` is omitted, the `value` of the first option will be displayed as a suggestion
 - any additional fields required to configure your component

 Each token for filtered search is a Vue component with the following props: